-Understand your account growth better
+Better understanding of your account growth

 With a great variety of influencer marketing tools like HypeAuditor, it’s easy for brands to identify influencers based on reach, demographics, and audience.
 To secure collaboration with brands, influencers need to measure the performance of your account and its growth.

 Switching to an Instagram creator account can help you understand your target audience better and produce content they love to grow your following and engagement.
 Why?
-You can learn more about gender, age range, and location of your followers; and see what content (both posts and stories) your followers love the most.
+You can learn more about gender, age range, and location of your followers, and see what content (both posts and stories) your followers love the most.
 Plus, you can also see net follower changes (the number of followed and unfollowed accounts).

 Communicate with fans and brands with ease